sahmed41/one_book/README.md

 - It is a responsive soluiton that renders in screens of differnt sizes

 ## Usage
 The system is applicable in a front desk of a library like setting.
+A user must login in order to use the One Book system.
+- Following is the example login credential.
+    - Email: jacob@email.com
+    - Password: jacob1234

 ## Contributing
 The project was built by me (Shafeeq Ahmed Mohammed Waseen) for the purpose of skill demonstration.